turnerbenjamin/pl-400-revision-notes/2_extend_the_platform_40-45/5_platform_apis.md

 - OAuth: Authentication
 - RBAC: Authorisation

-To authenticate an application, the app must be registered with Entra Id by creating an App registration.
-An App registration can be created from portal.azure.
+To authenticate an application, the app should be registered with Entra ID by creating an App registration in Azure.

 #### Authentication Methods